samuelbalogh/aws-cert-dva-c01/README.md

 AWS Lambda Deployment Package in Python

 A deployment package is a ZIP archive that contains your function code and dependencies.
 You need to create a deployment package if you use the Lambda API to manage functions, or if you need to include libraries and dependencies other than the AWS SDK.
 You can upload the package directly to Lambda, or you can use an Amazon S3 bucket, and then upload it to Lambda.
 If the deployment package is larger than 50 MB, you must use Amazon S3.

+### Layers

+You can configure your Lambda function to pull in additional code and content in the form of layers.
+A layer is a ZIP archive that contains libraries, a custom runtime, or other dependencies.
+With layers, you can use libraries in your function without needing to include them in your deployment package.

+Layers let you keep your deployment package small, which makes development easier.
+You can avoid errors that can occur when you install and package dependencies with your function code.
+For Node.js, Python, and Ruby functions, you can develop your function code in the Lambda console as long as you keep your deployment package under 3 MB.

 ### Misc